EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 [EROITools][link-eroitools] [@Aramendia:2022ab] packages were developed,
-expanding the software capabilities introduced here.^[Note that the [ECCTools][link-ecctools] and [EROITools][link-eroitools] packages are not the subject of this paper.]
+expanding the software capabilities introduced here.^[Note that the [ECCTools][link-ecctools] and [EROITools][link-eroitools] packages are not the subject of this paper and were not peer reviewed.]

 # Acknowledgements